pkulchenko/fullmoon/README.md

   been specified so far, and returns the generated or set response body.
 - `false` or `nil`: this stops the processing of the current route and proceeds to the next one.
-- any string value: this sends a response with 200 as the status and the returned string as its body.
+- a string value: this sends a response with 200 as the status and the returned string as its body.
 The `Content-Type` is set based on the body content (using a primitive heuristic) if not set explicitly.
-- any `serve*` method: this executes the requested method and returns an empty string or `true` to signal the end of the processing.
+- a function value (most likely as a call to one of `serve*` methods): this executes the requested method and returns an empty string or `true` to signal the end of the processing.
 - any other returned value is ignored and interpreted as if `true` is returned (and a warning is logged).